nghiemledo/spring-user-management/README.md

 # License

-This project is under the MIT License.
+This project is under the MIT License(LICENSE).

 # Contact